adamdavi3s/PowerBICirclePacking/README.md

 At present this is a basic implementation and I hope to expand on this in the future, updates will go through GIT of course.

+Note your highest level MUST!!! have '-' as a parent

 Based on the excellent D3 code from Mike Bostock: http://bl.ocks.org/mbostock/7607535

 See the sweat and tears here: